maning/learnosm/_posts/en/lgu1/0200-12-14-gpsessentials.md

    ![Waypointspage3][]

-5. Select (
+5. Select Close icon to save your waypoint.
+It looks like this:

    ![Close][]

-   ) to save your waypoint.

 Geotagging Photos
 -------------